Directing for Stage and Screen MA

 Our academic support team provides help in a range of areas - including learning and disability support.

 Your individualised timetable is normally available to students within 48 hours of enrolment.
-Whilst we make every effort to ensure timetables are as student-friendly as possible, scheduled teaching will be a mix of both daytime and evening sessions, partly dependent on module choice.
+Whilst we make every effort to ensure timetables are as student-friendly as possible.
+For our postgraduate performing arts courses, theatre-focussed seminars are scheduled in the evenings between 17:30 and 21:30 and film-focussed seminars are scheduled between 13:00 and 19:00.
+Timetables for part-time students will depend on the modules selected.

 This is a practice-based and industry focused programme with a weighting of roughly: